nextflow-io/nextflow/docs/process.rst

     }

-Note that rewriting input filenames according to named pattern is an extra feature and not at all obligatory.
+Note that rewriting input filenames according to a named pattern is an extra feature and not at all obligatory.
 The normal constructs are valid for collections of multiple files as well.
 The following is functionally equivalent to the above, but preserves original staging names::